SURGroup/UQpy/docs/source/distributions/continuous_1d_collection.rst

 sigma, of the gaussian random variable :math:`X` such that :math:`exp(X) = Y`.
 This parametrization corresponds to setting :math:`s = sigma` and :math:`scale = exp(mu)`.

+The :class:`.Lognormal` class is imported using the following command:

+>>> from UQpy.distributions.collection.Lognormal import Lognormal

 .. autoclass:: UQpy.distributions.collection.Lognormal

 _______